How to Feed Your Kitten

 - Cooked bones and small pieces of raw bone

+North Road Veterinary Centre services Gardenvale and surrounding areas like Elsternwick, Brighton, Bayside, Glen Eira and more.
 If you're unsure about proper nutrition for your kitten, do not hesitate to call one of our team for advice or book a consultation with one of our veterinarians.
-Contact us on (03) 9596 4804 - we're here to keep your pet as happy and healthy as possible.
+Contact us at (03) 9596 4804 - we're here to keep your pet as happy and healthy as possible.

 And once your kitten has grown up a bit, consider looking into our cattery services.